GUDHI/gudhi-devel/.github/how_to_use_github_to_contribute_to_gudhi.md

 cd gudhi-devel
 ```

+Everytime you clone the repository, you will have to download the *submodules*.

-## Submodule
+## Submodules
 An interface to Hera for Wasserstein distance is available on an external git repository.
-Everytime you checkout master or merge from master, afterwards, you will need to run the command:
+To download it:
 ```bash
 git submodule update --init
 ```